 Economic uncertainty impacts the premise forecasts.
 Stated differently, significant changes in economic forecasts will have impacts on the premise forecasts which, in turn, will be reflected in the peak demand and energy forecasts.
-Premise forecasts were based on the base economic scenario from Moody's Analytics.
+A recent example was the impact COVID-19 had on economic forecasts.
+Premise forecasts were created using the base economic scenario from Moody's Analytics.